Rationale for standardized IAM implementations

 - Computing access risk and adjusting processes as a consequence.

 For the latter type of policies, Hitachi ID publishes pre-built components.
 Multiple components often perform the same function, but using different approaches, so the appropriate component must be chosen for a given deployment.
-For example, selecting authorizers in an Identity Manager deployment is quite different than selecting authorizers in a Hitachi ID Privileged Access Manager deployment; controlling access to user profiles in a B2B partner profile is quite different than the same function in a workforce IAM implementation.
+For example, selecting authorizers in an Bravura Identity deployment is quite different than selecting authorizers in a Hitachi ID Bravura Privilege deployment; controlling access to user profiles in a B2B partner profile is quite different than the same function in a workforce IAM implementation.

-Policy components are configured by editing a rules table using the web-based Identity Manager management UI.
+Policy components are configured by editing a rules table using the web-based Bravura Identity management UI.